Liability Car Insurance Explained: Coverage, Costs & How Much You Need

 When should I switch from liability-only to full coverage insurance?

-Switch to full coverage when financing or leasing a vehicle (required by lenders), when your car's value exceeds your deductible plus annual collision premiums, or when you cannot afford to replace your vehicle from savings.
-Full coverage makes sense for cars worth more than $4,000-$5,000, newer vehicles, or situations where losing your car would create significant financial hardship or prevent employment.
+Switch to full coverage when financing or leasing a vehicle (lenders require it), when your car's value exceeds your deductible plus annual collision and comprehensive premiums, or when you cannot afford to replace your vehicle from savings.
+Full coverage makes sense for cars worth more than $4,000–$5,000, newer vehicles, or situations where losing your car would create significant financial hardship.
+Use the 10% rule: if annual collision and comprehensive premiums exceed 10% of your vehicle's value, liability-only may be sufficient.

 Does liability car insurance cover my own vehicle damage?

-No, liability car insurance only covers damage and injuries you cause to others—not your own vehicle, regardless of fault.
-If you cause an accident, liability pays for the other driver's repairs and medical bills but leaves you paying for your own car repairs.
+No — liability car insurance only covers damage and injuries you cause to others, not your own vehicle regardless of fault.
+If you cause an accident, liability pays for the other driver's repairs and medical bills but leaves you paying for your own car repairs out of pocket.
 To protect your own vehicle, you need collision coverage (for accident damage) and comprehensive coverage (for theft, vandalism, and weather damage).
+If you're financing or leasing, both are required by your lender.

 Compare Car Insurance Rates in Ohio